openvar/variantValidator/README.txt

 pip install --upgrade setuptools, pip pip install variantValidator_0.1.0.tar.gz

+Variant Validator also requires mysql_connector >= 2.1.4. mysql_connector is  OS specific and can be downloaded from https://dev.mysql.com/downloads/connector/python/

 REQUIRED ALTERATIONS TO DEPENDENCIES
 The following alteration must be made to the hgvs Python package https://github.com/biocommons/hgvs/